a-synchronous/rubico/monad/README.md

 # rubico/monad

-This is a place for type constructors that are close in syntax to the constructors of the JavaScript language.
+This is a place for JavaScript monads.

-Each monad must implement on its prototype two methods
+Each monad must implement on its prototype three methods
  * `.map` - `myMonad.map(mapper function) -> anotherMyMonad`
  * `.concat` - `myMonad.concat(anotherMyMonad) -> yetAnotherMyMonad`

-Everything else is up to you.
+ * `.empty` - `myMonad.empty() -> emptyMyMonad`